A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Appendix

-In this example, we see that for a multipartite system of spins the multiplicities of the representations can be larger than one.
+In this example, we see that for a multipartite system of spins, the multiplicities of the representations can be bigger than one.
 Thus, several eigenvectors may exist with the same values of $J$ and $M$.
 Therefore, it is necessary to add another `quantum number', which we will denote by $c$, to tell them apart.
-This `quantum number' will be a label indicating to which copy of the representation of multiplicity larger than one each of the eigenvectors with the same $J$ and $M$ belongs.
-Hence the choice of $c$ to denote it, since this is the letter we used to denote the multiplicity in \eqref{decompositionU} above.
+This `quantum number' will be a label indicating to which copy of the representation of multiplicity larger than one each of the eigenvectors with the same $J$ and $M$ belongs (for that reason, the choice of $c$ to denote it, since this is the letter we used to denote multiplicities in (\ref{decompositionU}) above).

-Using our algorithm, we do not need to group the system in groups of bipartite systems as before, it can be done in one step.
-Again, in this case, we have chosen three random vectors $\boldsymbol{s}_i$, $i=1,2,3$, to obtain three linearly independent elements of the representation of the group, and another random vector $\boldsymbol{\varphi}$ of length $3$ to compute each linear combination $\tau$.
+Using our algorithm, we do not need to group the system into groups of bipartite systems as before and the computation can be done in one step.
+Again, in this case, we have chosen three random vectors $\boldsymbol{s}_i$, $i=1,2,3$, to obtain three linearly independent elements of the representation of the group, and two random vector $\boldsymbol{\varphi}_a$ of length $3$ to compute the linear combinations $\tau_a$, $a=1,2$.
 The coefficients will be represented in arrangements similar to the case of two spins but now including the label $c$:

-Notice that the {\sc Table \hyperref[Tabla_5]{\ref*{table_3_spins}}} below is not unique because there exists more than one linear combination providing a valid Clebsch--Gordan matrix that diagonalizes ${J_T}_{z}$ with the eigenvalues reordered in the way given in \eqref{J_z_eigenvalues}.
+Notice that the TABLE \hyperref[Tabla_5]{\ref*{table_3_spins}} below, corresponding to the Clebsch--Gordan coefficients of the tripartite system $1/2\times 1/2\times 3/2$, is not unique because there exists more than one linear combination providing a valid Clebsch--Gordan matrix that diagonalizes ${J_T}_{z}$ with the eigenvalues reordered in the way given in (\ref{J_z_eigenvalues}).